 National Author’s Day is a holiday dedicated to the wonderful works of American authors.
-Each work is an amazing story filled with a kaleidoscope of emotions – joy, love, hatred, fear, envy, empathy, perseverance, heroism.
-November 1 is the time to remember your favorite books and re-read them.
+Each work is an amazing story filled with a kaleidoscope of emotions – joy, love, hatred, fear, envy, empathy, perseverance, and heroism.
+Held annually on November 1st, National Author’s Day is the time to remember your favorite books and re-read them.

 Interesting facts about American writers